The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 A. Inurement

-There are few restrictions on the ability of associations to distribute assets or income to members, employees, or others associated with the organization.
-Moreover, there are no provisions limiting administrative costs, reimbursement or compensation rates, or the distribution of remaining assets upon dissolution of an association.
-Therefore, when making an equivalency determination for an association, it is essential that a U.S. grantmaker ensure that the association’s governing documents explicitly prohibit private inurement.
+The Law on Associations does not restrict the ability of associations to distribute assets or income to members, employees, or others associated with the organization.
+Moreover, there are no provisions limiting administrative costs, reimbursement or compensation rates, or the distribution of remaining assets upon the dissolution of an association.

-The assets of a foundation or fund must be used in a manner consistent with the purposes and conditions set forth in the organization’s governing instruments.
-(Article 21, Law on Foundations).
-In addition, the law precludes directors, comptrollers, and other members of a foundation or fund’s governing bodies, as well as persons closely related to them, from receiving grants from the organization.
-(Articles 11(4) and 21(5), Law on Foundations).
+The assets of a foundation or fund must be used in a manner consistent with the purposes and conditions set forth in the organization’s governing instruments (Article 21, Law on Foundations).
+In addition, the law precludes directors, comptrollers, and other members of a foundation or fund’s governing bodies, as well as persons closely related to them, from receiving grants from the organization (Articles 11(4) and 21(5), Law on Foundations).
 Directors of a foundation or fund are permitted to receive reimbursement for their services to the foundation or fund, but not to be directly employed by it.
-There are no legal limitations on what compensation may be offered.
-[2]
+There are no legal limitations on what compensation may be offered (Article 21(2), Law on Foundations).
+[4]

 B. Proprietary Interest